kumaramit-msft/Build2025-LAB347/LabInstructions/Exercise-4.md

 If you want to prove that the agent is actually interacting with your app via the available APIs, you can go to your app's **Log stream** and review the activities.
 The log stream can be found in the Azure portal for your app.
 In the following screenshot, you can see the successful POST request to add an item to the cart.
 This action was taken by the agent, which was able to interpret the chat message and choose the appropriate API to complete the request.

 ![Log stream and app view to verify agent interaction with app](./images/Exercise-4-logstream.png)

+> **NOTE**
+> If you are getting the response "No response from agent" when using the app, your agent is likely being throttled by the AI Agent Service.
+Wait a couple minutes and try again or update the throttling in the AI Foundry portal by following these steps:
+>
+> 1. Go to your Azure AI Project resource in the Azure portal.
+> 2. Select **Launch studio**.
+> 3. In the left-hand menu of the studio under **My assets**, select **Models + endpoints**.
+> 4. Select the model deployment.
+> 5. Select **Edit**.
+> 6. Under **Tokens per Minute Rate Limit**, drag the slider to the right to increase the limit.